-Satisfactory evaluations in these areas are required for graduation.
+Satisfactory demonstration of competency in the following areas is required for graduation from all undergraduate programs.

 COMPETENCY IN COMPUTING: Competency in computing may be established by earning a minimum of 1.6 on the lab exam in CPSC 1103 and a minimum of 1.6 in the course.
 Students in the traditional program may also establish competency by scoring 70% on the final written exam of CPSC 1103 and a 1.6 on the lab exam.
 A fee will be charged for such special examinations.
-Competency may also be established through transfer of a course equivalent to CPSC 1103 from another accredited institution, through portfolio, or through a CLEP test.
+Competency may also be established through transfer of a course equivalent to CPSC 1103 from another accredited institution, or through a CLEP test.
 Students transferring credit to Southern Wesleyan University or reentering Southern Wesleyan University after not being a student here for five or more years cannot establish competency by a course, portfolio experience, or test taken five or more years previously.

-COMPETENCY IN ORAL COMMUNICATION: Students are certified as having established competency in oral communication when they have completed ENGL 2053, ENGL 2403, ENGL 2093, or ENGL 2103.
+COMPETENCY IN ORAL COMMUNICATION: Students are certified as having established competency in oral communication when they have successfully completed ENGL 2053, ENGL 2403, ENGL 2093, or ENGL 2103.
 Students transferring credit for all twelve hours of required general education English courses and having a course of study that allows no room for electives may satisfy the competency requirement through an oral presentation evaluated as satisfactory by a member of the English faculty or a designated trained alternate.